-The average cost of a burial in the UK is £5,000.
-This comprises burial charges, minister or celebrant fees, and funeral director fees.
-The average cost of a burial varies throughout England, from £7,883 in London to £4,603 in the East Midlands.
+The average cost of burials in the UK is £5,000.
+This comprises burial fees, minister or celebrant fees, and funeral director fees.
+The average cost of burials varies throughout England, from £7,883 in London to £4,603 in the East Midlands.
 The average cost of a burial in Scotland is £5,052, while burial costs in Wales are around £4,602.

 Dignity's National Funeral Cost Survey is based on a sample of funeral directors across the UK.

 Additional factors that may affect burial costs in the UK

 If you choose a burial service for your loved one, the overall cost of the funeral will be determined by who arranges it; whether you arrange the funeral service yourself, or if you wish for a funeral director to organise it for you.

 Our Funeral Directors will be responsible for arranging the funeral, allowing you and your family time to grieve.
 Their duties include:

 - Bringing your loved one into our care

 - Caring for your loved one in our climate controlled facilities